-SECTION 7-6.
+SECTION 7-66.
 Condominium/Cooperative Review Board.

-(a) There is hereby established a Condominium/Cooperative Conversion Review Board to consist of five members, all of whom shall be City of Somerville residents.
+There is hereby established a Condominium/Cooperative Conversion Review Board to consist of 5 members, all of whom shall be City of Somerville residents.
 The failure of a Review Board member to reside in Somerville shall result in automatic termination of membership.
-Review Board members shall serve staggered terms of three (3) years each.
-The Review Board shall include two homeowners, two tenants, and one elderly, disabled, or low or moderate income person, who may be either a homeowner or a tenant.
+Review Board members shall serve staggered terms of 3 years each.
+The Review Board shall include 2 homeowners, 2 tenants, and 1 elderly, disabled, or low or moderate income person, who may be either a homeowner or a tenant.

-(b) Review Board members shall be appointed by the Mayor, subject to confirmation by the City Council.
+- 2) Review Board members shall be appointed by the Mayor, subject to confirmation by the City Council.
 For good cause shown, a Review Board member may be removed by the Mayor prior to the expiration of such member's term of office.
-Members of the Review Board shall receive such annual compensation as the Mayor shall propose and the City Council shall approve.

-(c) The Review Board shall have the power to enforce the provisions of this ordinance and shall be responsible for promulgating such rules, policies and procedures, as it may deem advisable in furtherance of its purposes.
+Members of the Review Board shall receive such annual compensation as the Mayor shall propose and the City Council shall approve. - 3) The Review Board shall have the power to enforce the provisions of this ordinance and shall be responsible for promulgating such rules, policies and procedures, as it may deem advisable in furtherance of its purposes.
 The Review Board may adopt such rules, policies and procedures by majority vote.
-Without limiting the generality of the foregoing, the Review Board shall be responsible for developing administrative forms, conducting hearings, and granting or denying Conversion Permits.
+Without limiting the generality of the foregoing, the Review Board shall be responsible for developing administrative forms, conducting hearings, and granting or denying Conversion Permits. - Review Board members shall be deemed public employees for purposes of G.L. c.
+258. Review Board members shall be deemed special municipal employees for purposes of G.L. c.
+268A.